olle/tolerant-mapper/README.md

 > That's right.
 Now the `Path` annotation describes a mapping to another data structure.
 Does it look familiar?

 _Yeah it looks like some kind of object notation format... is it JSON?_

 > It could be.
 Or just a plain map where each dot is a traversal into another map, like a tree structure.

 _Cool._

 > Now the neat thing is that if the external data format changes, we could simply update our mapping, like this:

     public final class Person {

        @Path("id")
        private Long id;

        @Path("details.fullName")
        private String name;

        @Path("details.email.primary")
        private String email;

        @Path("details.phone.work")
        private String phone;

        @Path("details.phone.mobile")
        private String mobile;

     }

 > It's of course important not to change the semantics of the internal representation, but as you see we're fully open to adapt to the external format change, without modifying our internal type.

 _Wow.
 Great!_

 > It even works with optional data, like this:

     public final class Person {

        @Path("id")
        private Long id;

        @Path("details.fullName")
        private String name;

        @Path("details.email.primary")
        private String email;

        @Path("details.phone.work")
        private String phone;

        @Path("details.phone.mobile")
        private String mobile;

        @Path("details.twitter")
        private Optional<String> twitter;
        @Path("details.web")
        private Optional<String> web;

     }

 > Optional fields are perfect for this type of data, without the need to add silly `null`-checks all over your code.

+> Oh, and check this out - you can reference fields in arrays by index, so if you need to map just some properties of a list, it's easy.

+    public final class PhoneNumbers {

+      @Path("user.vcard.phone[3]")
+      private String mobile;

+      @Path("user.vcard.phone[1]")
+      private String work

+    }

 _Perfect!
 This looks great, so how do I get started?_

 > Well for now, you need to build the dependency yourself.
 It's all very new and so.
 But there will be a Maven artifact in the Sonatype repository some time in the near future.

 _No problem.
 I can just `mvn install` right?_

 > Yes, that should do it.